CodeandAnalytics/chocolate_sales/README.md

 ## Features

 - Connects to a PostgreSQL database using SQLAlchemy.
-- ytq08Retrieves chocolate sales data.
+- Retrieves chocolate sales data.
 - Performs data transformations and aggregation.
 - Generates bar plots for monthly sales.
 - Identifies the top-performing salespersons.